maupilia/SRT/sphinx/GeneralProcedures/stop-PuDFB.rst

 On their respective desktops
 ----------------------------

 #.
-Close the vnc session on seadas
+Close SEADAS by clicking on the Quit button at the top left of SEADAS window

 #.
 Close the vnc session on psrdfb